func-godot/func_godot_plugin/README.md

 ## Credits

-FuncGodot was created by [Hannah "EMBYR" Crawford](https://embyr.sh/), [Emberlynn Bland](https://github.com/deertears/), and [Tim "RhapsodyInGeek" Maccabe](https://github.com/RhapsodyInGeek), reworked from the [Godot 4 port of Qodot](https://github.com/QodotPlugin/Qodot/tree/main) by Embyr, with contributions from members of the FuncGodot, Qodot, Godot, and Quake Mapping Communities.
+FuncGodot was created by [Hannah "EMBYR" Crawford](https://embyr.sh/), [Emberlynn Bland](https://github.com/deertears/), [Tim "RhapsodyInGeek" Maccabe](https://github.com/RhapsodyInGeek), and [Vera "sinewavey" Lux](https://github.com/sinewavey), reworked from the [Godot 4 port of Qodot](https://github.com/QodotPlugin/Qodot/tree/main) by Embyr, with contributions from members of the FuncGodot, Qodot, Godot, and Quake Mapping Communities.

 Both plugins are based on the original [Qodot for Godot 3.5](https://github.com/QodotPlugin/qodot-plugin/) created by [Josh "Shifty" Palmer](https://twitter.com/ShiftyAxel).